Voice and Movement Acting Workshop in London

 MONDAYS & WEDNESDAYS 7-10PM

 The body is a dynamic thing that is a summation of millions of years of action.
 In the modern world, most people barely tap the greater depth of the movement and range at their disposal.
 Starting with the body, you will engage with the flow and movement of your instrument.
-Focusing on such important areas such as the neutral stance form, from which you can build a greater sense of character as well as a broader expression in all your work.
+Focusing on such important areas such as the neutral stance, from which you can build a greater sense of character as well as a broader expression in all your work.
 You will learn how each muscle can make vague or clear actions that speak little or volumes about your character and their intentions.
 Pacing, rhythm, expression — though these, you can channel your impulses much more into intuitive expression.
-Each week, over the mid class, you will build up a much more conscious & creative relationship with your body and the ability to move in it far beyond the dead habits that hold back so much of the potential work alive inside you.
+Each week you will build up a much more conscious & creative relationship with your body and the ability to move in it far beyond the dead habits that currently hold back so much of the potential acting alive inside you.
 In very practical terms if you walk like a plank, so we’ll your characters.
 It can’t be underestimated how much simple physical habits hinder the quality of an actor’s performance.
 More importantly, the more disconnected you are from your body the greater the potential to feel self-aware and awkward once the camera is on you.
 The film camera amplifies truth and as movement reflects body language, the most dominant factors that influence how we perceive another human being, then any tension or awkwardness can potentially destroy your work as an actor.
 Therefore the workshops give you the true means to unlock and work from such a powerful asset.